fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 :::note

-The _Control Point_ definition doesn't care about which particular entity (like a pod) is handling a particular flow.
+The _Control Point_ definition does not care about which particular entity (like a pod) is handling a particular flow.
 A single _Control Point_ covers _all_ the entities belonging to the same service.